Ramadas-Kamat/Music-Genre-Classifier/README.md

  2. Drop the files you want to test in the /Resource/Testfiles
  3. Run the Main.py python script to know the genre of the uploaded song.
  4. Make necessary changes in the position of these files and Python scripts to suit your Operating System
+##

 ### GUI
  1. The above python files can easily be run using the GUI based model.
  2. The application takes a file present on the device as an input and predicts the genre using the given model.
  3. The app implicitly moves the input file from a position say location in the Source folder to the /Resource/Testfiles folder.
  4. A shell script can be found attached to simplify the process.
+ ##

+### Important Notes
+ 1. The GUI based implementation is only designed for Linux based Operarting system.
+ 2. To run th GUI based application on other Operating systems say, Windows, we must make some changes in System commands used in the Java script.
+ 3. You can find the initial project on https://github.com/SamanKhamesian/Music-Genre-Classification-of-Audio-Signals.
+We extend our gratitude to him.
+ ##